abriceland/new-phase-0/week-4/nums-letters.md

 How does Ruby handle addition, subtraction, multiplication, and division of numbers?

+Ruby uses the first number and performs the function from there.
+Consequently, print 5*love will result in love being printed 5 times, but print love*5 will not.
+If expecting an integer, it will ignore the first thing it doesn't understand and everything thereafter.
+It also divides numbers into two classes: Fixnum and Bignum.

 What is the difference between integers and floats?

+Integers are round nummbers and floats are decimal numbers.

 What is the difference between integer and float division?

+Integer division just returns the integer without any decimals.
+To get the decimals returned, you must include a .0 at the end of one of the numbers your are dividing.

 What are strings?
 Why and when would you use them?

+Strings are words and characters.
+They are used when words are needed and always between "quotes".

 What are local variables?
 Why and when would you use them?

+Local variables are those you define yourself.
+You would use them when you need to determine a variable.

 How was this challenge?
 Did you get a good review of some of the basics?

+Yes, this was a good review.
+It's coming back to me now.